WeilonYing/GameDevCore/README.md

 If done successfully, you should see your branch appear here: https://github.com/WeilonYing/GameDevCore/branches.

-If you don't have permission to create a branch, send a me a message (Weilon Ying) and I'll add you to the contributors list.
+If you don't have permission to create a branch, send me a message (Weilon Ying) and I'll add you to the contributors list.
 Alternatively, you may choose to make a fork of this project and add it to your own GitHub profile.

 That's it!
 Good job :)